Characteristics of auto-entrepreneur status.

 All you need to know about auto-entrepreneur status!

-Auto-entrepreneurs (or micro-entrepreneurs) benefit from an advantageous administrative and tax regime.
-Let's find out everything you need to know to create your own micro-entrepreneur status in 2019!
+Self-employed individuals (or micro-entrepreneurs) benefit from an advantageous administrative and tax system.
+Let's discover together everything you need to know to create your own micro-entrepreneur status in 2019!

 Legal forms